pdurbin/dataverse-osx-playbook/README.md

 # Dataverse Development Playbook

-Developers can run this Ansible playbook locally on a mac to setup a dataverse instance.
+Run this Ansible playbook locally on a mac to setup a development Dataverse instance.

 Everything is installed and run in the user's space, no root access required.